JeanBaptisteServais/Jojo-detector-/README.md

 So, we course the picture to search eventually an object from our database. <em>Here we have learn a plate.</em> and try to detect it.

-But how can we repear us in the case where we have 50 models composed by each 9 labels ?<br>
-So we make a label file who say to us <strong>the name of the model, the name of the object, the label of this object, the name of his part and his dimension</strong>
+We make a label file who say to us <strong>the name of the model, the name of the object, the label of this object, the name of his part and his dimension</strong>
 <br>

 For example : spoon spoon 1 handle,tank 50x50